Elettren was founded by Armando Ravasini in Milan Italy in 1946. Armando Ravasini had been an engineer working for

 These products are coveted by competent collectors worldwide.
 Coaches have sold on eBay for more than $1000 each.

-Elettren has no US distribution, but it sells both to retail stores
+Elettren has no US distribution, but it sells its current line of products both to retail stores

-and individuals, ordering can be done direct.
+and individuals.
+Ordering can be done direct.
 They make their products in small batches of 20 models per year.